• Skip to primary navigation

 Plus, it protects the clay base, so no cross-contamination of flavors from prior meals.

-Plus, they come in a variety of colors and patterns, enhancing any kitchen decor.
+Plus, they come in a variety of colors and patterns, improving any kitchen decor.

 And, they are compatible with different heat sources, no special diffusers needed.